Voronenko/vscode-plantuml-stdlib-snippets/Readme.md

 | Robotics/                          | iall-robotics                     |
 | Storage/                           | iall-storage                      |

-For a simplicity, we introduce few additional "meta" snippets.
+For a simplicity, we introduce few additional "meta" snippets, which are `ial-all` - include all of the categories and  `ial-all-mostused` - opinionated "most used" by myself

 Diagrams constructed with this extension look like "Azure" ones